 She is tasked with developing and implementing communication strategies that enhance Shatterproof’s influence and engagement with the general public and key audiences.
-Kirsten will promote, enhance, and protect the organization’s brand reputation, leadership in the field, and the visibility of the organization and its leaders, develop and implement Shatterproof’s integrated communications strategy to advance brand identity, broaden awareness of its programs and priorities and increase the visibility of its programs across key stakeholders and oversee digital marketing strategy and success across Shatterproof’s website, email, blog, paid, social and technology platforms.
-In addition to building the Shatterproof brand, she will be leading a national strategy addressing stigma toward addiction.
+Kirsten promotes, enhances, and protects the organization’s brand reputation, leadership in the field, and the visibility of the organization and its leaders, develops and implement Shatterproof’s integrated communications strategy to advance brand identity, broadens awareness of its programs and priorities and increase the visibility of its programs across key stakeholders and oversees digital marketing strategy and success across Shatterproof’s website, email, blog, paid, social and technology platforms.
+In addition to building the Shatterproof brand, she has helped develop a national strategy addressing stigma toward addiction.

 Kirsten has spent the majority of her career using marketing and communications to drive social change and impact.